top of page

 "Online appointments with my daughter's consultant have been so much less stressful and can be managed around my working day - I don't have to take time off work."

 Opt for online medical appointments if we can.
-There will always be a time when it is best to see a healthcare professional face to face but as carers we are now finding some appointments work just as well online or by telephone, with the added benefit of less time and money spent travelling.
-In some cases a less stressful experience when we and those we care for are in the comfort of our own home.
+There will always be a time when it is best to see a healthcare professional face to face but as carers we are now finding that some appointments work just as well online or by telephone, with the added benefit of less time and money spent travelling.
+In some cases it can be a less stressful experience, when we and those we care for can stay in the comfort of our own home.

 Take care of our wellbeing.
-Search Youtube for free online exercises, book our chiropodist to visit us at home or use apps for meditation and mindfulness.
+Youtube is filled with free online exercises we can do from home, or we could book our chiropodist to visit us or use apps such as Calm or Headspace for meditation and mindfulness practices.
+We can find more ways to take care of our mental wellbeing here.

 3. Essential jobs

-"If I have limited opportunities to leave the house I'd rather spend it doing something more exciting that queuing for the post office."
+"If I have limited opportunities to leave the house I'd rather spend it doing something more exciting than queuing for the post office."

 Did you know we can post parcels from home?
 Royal Mail have a click and drop service that allows us to pay postage online and print off the prepaid label.
-We can then drop in a local parcel box, or better still, for an extra 75p you can arrange for our postman to collect it.
+We can then drop in a local parcel box, or better still, we can arrange for our postman to collect it directly from us.
+Sometimes this does come with a small additional charge, but this depends on our location and the size of the item.

 Revisit safe and well checks.
 Our local council or fire service may offer these with a focus on fire safety and prevention.
 Many will check existing equipment and install smoke detectors where they are needed.